aniqatc/css-100/entries/051/README.md

 **Time to Complete**: 1 hour

-**Key Concepts**: border property, multiple labels for checkbox input, carousel numbers, for loops in SCSS
+**Key Concepts**: border property, multiple labels for checkbox input, 3D carousel, for loops in SCSS

 **Notes**: